 An area that is often overlooked for collecting feedback or insight is online documentation.
 If your organization provides online help, ask visitors if they found the content they were searching for and if not, what were they looking for.
 This will allow you to fill content gaps and prove better better service.
 By implementing this at SurveyGizmo, we saw a decrease in support calls and a subsequent reduction in our overall support costs.

-Phase 5: Loyal customers
+Consumer Insights Phase 5: Loyal customers

-The net promoter score (NPS) is the best way to determine your loyal followers.
+The Net Promoter Score (NPS) is the best way to determine your loyal followers.
 If your customers are willing to recommend your brand to colleagues and friends, then you knowing you are exceeding their expectations.

 Be sure to ask them why they rated your product or service favorably and then ask if they would like to provide a testimonial or review.
-This insight will let you know where you excel so that you can use it as a strong value statement in your web content and promotional material.
+This consumer insight will let you know where you excel so that you can use it as a strong value statement in your web content and promotional material.

-Consumer Insight Gives You a Competitive Edge
+Consumer Insights Give You a Competitive Edge

 It’s important to understand your customers well so that you can deliver the right information at the right time, through the right channel.
 Build trust and confidence by delivering targeted content that aids them in their purchase decision.